systemslab/popper-paper/paper/paper.md

 $ popper add torpor myexp
 ```

-We thought of Popper as a general convention, applicable to a wide
+We designed Popper as a general convention, applicable to a wide
-variety of environments, from cloud to HPC.
-In general, Popper can be
+variety of environments, from cloud to high-performance computing
-applied in any scenario where a component (data, code, infrastructure,
+(HPC).
+In general, Popper can be applied in any scenario where a
+component (data, code, infrastructure, hardware, etc.) can be
-hardware, etc.) is referenceable, and where there is an underlying
+referenced by an identifier, and where there is an underlying tool
-tool that consumes these IDs so that they can be acted upon (install,
+that consumes these identifiers so that they can be acted upon
-run, store, visualize, etc.).
-The core idea behind Popper is to borrow
+(install, run, store, visualize, etc.).
+The core idea behind Popper is
-from the DevOps movement [@wiggins_twelvefactor_2011] the idea of
+to borrow from the DevOps movement [@wiggins_twelvefactor_2011] the
-treating every component as an immutable piece of information and
+idea of treating every component as an immutable piece of information
-provide referenceable scripts/components for the
+and provide references to scripts and components for the creation,
-creation/execution/validation of experiments (in a convened structure)
+execution and validation of experiments (in a systematic way) rather
-rather than leaving to the reader the daunting task of inferring how
+than leaving to the reader the daunting task of inferring how binaries
-binaries/experiments were generated/configured.
+and experiments were generated or configured.

 We say that a tool is Popper-compliant if it has the following two
 properties:

- 1. Assets can be be associated to unique IDs.
+ 1. Assets can be be associated to unique identifiers.
 Code, packages,
-    configurations, data, results, etc. can all be referenceable and
+    configurations, data, results, etc. can all be referenced and
     uniquely identified.
- 2. The tool is scriptable (e.g. can be invoked in a CLI) and can act
+ 2. The tool is scriptable (e.g. can be invoked from the command line)
-    upon given asset IDs.
+    and can act upon given asset IDs.

-In @Sec:toolkit we have provided a list of tools for every category of
+In @Sec:toolkit we provided a list of tools for every category of the
-the generic experimentation workflow (@Fig:exp_workflow) that comply
+generic experimentation workflow (@Fig:exp_workflow) that comply with
-with the two properties given above.
+the two properties given above.
 In order to illustrate better why
 these are important, we give examples of non-compliant tools:

  * source-code management: Visual SourceSafe (VSS) or StarTeam
  * packaging: visual package installers.
  * manuscript: Word.
  * experiment orchestration: GUI-based workflow systems.
- * visualization/analysis: Excel
+ * visualization/analysis: Google spreadsheets

 In general, tools that are hard to script e.g. because they don't
 provide a command-line interface (can only interact via GUI) or they